New Student Advising

 For Mathematical Science/Statistics/Computer Science students:

-If you’re majoring in Mathematics or Computer Science, a Physical Science sequence (General Chemistry or Physics) is required, but it doesn’t have to be taken in your first year.
+If you’re majoring in Mathematics or completing a BS in Computer Science, a Physical Science sequence (General Chemistry or Physics) is required, but it doesn’t have to be taken in your first year.
 However, it is an option, and many students will choose to add that sequence here.
 If you’re a potential Mathematics major and you're not interested in taking a Physical Science sequence this year (or have AP credit for the first quarter of Chemistry/Physics and plan to pick up your sequence in Winter), you can choose to take one of the courses mentioned below as your third course instead.
-Computer Science majors often - but not always - start their required Computer Science sequence in place of a Physical Science course.
-The Statistics major doesn't specify how you satisfy the Physical Science requirement, but you may want to take one of these sequences if you're potentially interested in a major that does.
+Computer Science majors may start their required Computer Science sequence in place of a Physical Science course.
+Students can complete the CMSC Placement exam to see if they qualify to start beyond the introductory course CMSC 14100.

 If you choose to take a fourth course, you have a number of options: